 When we first started cloth diapering, I had no idea just how far we could take this.
 I was fully committed, right from the beginning, since it was clear that cloth was the only way to keep my daughter’s eczema from flaring up.
 We only had one problem; What do we do in water?

 I myself have found a way to go greener this summer – I have already bought my kids’ reusable swim diapers.
 They are so cute I can’t wait to use them.
 I mean OMG, could they be any cuter?
-Check out all of the cute iPlay swim Diaper designs and colors!
+Check out all of the cute iPlay swim Diaper designs and colors! on Amazon

 Actually, swim diapers have been around for some years now.
 You can choose to use disposable ones or reusable swim diapers.